 Under A.R.S. § 25-319(A), there are five eligibility criteria.
 While previous iterations of this statute required a spouse to satisfy all of the criteria, this is no longer the case.
-Today, Arizona family courts can award maintenance if any of the criteria are met.
+Today, Arizona family courts can (but is never obligated to) award maintenance if any of the criteria are met.

 A spouse may be eligible for spousal maintenance if he or she:

 1. Lacks sufficient property, including property apportioned to the spouse, to provide for that spouse’s reasonable needs.